How Much Do Dental Implants Cost?

 - The placement itself as well as the materials

-Once everything is done, you will have to come in for a follow-up exam after living with your implants for a few days.
+Once everything is done, you will also need to come in for a follow-up exam after living with your implants for a few days.
 These exams are usually included in the price of dental implants as well.
-It’s to make sure that your teeth fit well and are not causing damage to your jaw or the rest of your mouth.
+This is to make sure that your teeth fit well and are not causing damage to your jaw or the rest of your mouth.

-When you get a quote for this procedure, it isn’t just the implants and the placement that you are paying for.
-The cost usually covers everything from beginning to end.
-Still, consult with your dentist before the procedure to get all of the information.
-There are a few factors that could impact the expense of a dental implant, however, the normal cost that you could hope to pay ranges from $1,000 to $3,000 for only one implant.
+When you get a quote for this procedure, be sure to clarify that it is the combined cost for all of these procedures.
+There are a few factors that could impact the expense of a dental implant; however, the normal cost that you could hope to pay ranges from $3,000 to $5,000 per implant, all costs included.

 Call Us Today for Dental Implants Cost

 Fill out a form today, and we can answer all of your personal questions about dental implants.
-To request our dental implant “cheat sheet” with more specific pricing, visit us at https://jonessmiles.com/cheat-sheet-dental-implant/
+You can also request our dental implant pricing guide for more specific cost information.
+Every patient has unique needs – so if you need more accurate information tailored to you, you can schedule a “virtual consultation” with one of our dentists.